-How do I explore beta features in Canvas?
+How do I access the Canvas beta environment?

 Notes about the Beta Environment:

 - All users can access the Canvas beta environment, but students cannot access course content beyond the Course Home Page; if you are an admin and want to allow students to view all course content, please contact your Customer Success Manager

 - Notifications, including course invitations and report downloads, cannot be sent in the beta environment